-Laced with swirls of chocolate in a light, tender brioche dough, this easy chocolate babka recipe will not disappoint.
-I dare you to try it as french toast…
+Braided with swirls of chocolate in a light tender brioche dough, this easy chocolate babka recipe will not disappoint.
+Amazing plain, toasted, or as french toast.
+Tastes like the version from a famous NYC bakery!

 - 1 cup whole milk